gusye1234/gusye1234/README.md

-## Hi there, I am Jianbai Ye 👋

 [![gusye1234's github stats](https://github-readme-stats.vercel.app/api?username=gusye1234)](https://github.com/anuraghazra/github-readme-stats)

-Currently a Master student in China, fancy about anything interesting and challenging on:
+Hi there, I am Jianbai Ye 👋, currently a Master student in China and fancy about anything interesting and challenging on:
-* Python
+- 🐍 Python
-* Machine Learning
+- 🤖 Machine Learning
-* Cloud Native
+- 📦 Cloud Native

 <!--
-**ForeverFancy/ForeverFancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: